Blendify/blender-manual/blender_docs/manual/files/media/image_formats.rst

    BW, RGB, RGBA
 Color Depth
-   Image file formats support a varying number of bits per pixel.
+   Some image file formats support a varying number of bits per pixel.
    This affects the color quality and file size.
 Commonly used depths:

    8 bit (256 levels)